fscheck/FsCheck/README.md

 # Contributing #

-Pull requests very welcome!
+Pull requests are very welcome!

-Check out the issues marked up-for-grabs if you need any inspiration.
+Check out the issues marked "good first issue" and "help wanted" if you need any inspiration.

-It's very rare that we reject PRs.
-Generally, if you intend to make a bigger change, it's better to open an issue first to discuss.
+We rarely reject PRs.
+If you intend to make a bigger change, it's better to open an issue first to discuss.

 ## Building ##